DaanDeMeyer/reproc/README.md

 ## Documentation

-API documentation and examples can be found at
+API documentation and examples for the latest stable version can be found at
 <https://daandemeyer.github.io/reproc/>.

 The latest documentation can be built by enabling the cmake `REPROC_DOCS`